arielskeren/Auraesthetics/TESTING_CHECKLIST.md

 - Verify email delivery in Brevo dashboard
 - Check Outlook calendar sync in actual Outlook calendar
 - Monitor error logs for any integration failures
+- **Important**: Stripe sends receipts automatically when Customer emails → Successful payments/Refunds is enabled in Dashboard
+- **Migration Status**: Check if migrations `005_add_welcome_offer_tracking.sql` and `006_create_one_time_discount_codes.sql` have been run in production
+- **Booking Management**: Customer-facing booking management page is accessible at `/manage-booking`.
+Booking confirmation emails include direct links with booking ID parameter.
+- **Email Links**: Reschedule and Cancel links in confirmation emails automatically include the booking ID, allowing customers to access their booking directly without searching.